skyward-prompted/screenpipe/content/changelogs/0.39.6.md

-Based on the provided commits, here is the changelog for the new screenpipe update:
+Based on the provided commits, here is the changelog for the new skyprompt update:

 ### **Improvements:**
 - **Removed emojis and ASCII Art from installation prompts:** Cleaned up the install.ps to present a more professional and straightforward installation experience.